alcash55/House/README.md

 - Garage door opener
 - Re-paint siding that has water damage
 - Re-caulk siding where it is missing or damaged
+- Caulk kitchen granite
+- Caulk and repaint front door
 - Replace light switches in living room
+- Replace light switch and disposal switch in kitchen
 - Fix and paint island
 - Paint upstairs guest bathroom
 - Label fuse box
+- replace ac unit filter?
+- Check on bathroom switch, ensure it is gfci
+- Install new shower head in master bathroom, move old shower head to downstairs shower
+- Re-wire breakfast nook ceiling fan
+- Fix the back gate + rig it up to always close if left open
+- Talk to next door neighbors pulling back turf carpet and pulling up trex boards
+- fix ceiling paint around the new ciling vents in office and dining room